PTO Accrual Guide: Definition, Benefits, Tips, and FAQ

 “The main difference between PTO accrual and lump sum PTO is how your employer calculates the amount of paid time off you receive.
 With PTO accrual, your PTO is based on the number of hours you work, while with lump sum PTO, everyone gets the same fixed amount of PTO, regardless of how many hours they work.”

-Levon L. Galstyan’s insights helped us create a table with the main differences between accrual and allotment PTO policies:
+Levon L. Galstyan’s insights helped us create the following table with the main differences between accrual and allotment PTO policies:

-→ Note: The data in this table isn’t official.
-The FLSA doesn’t contain any obligations to employers regarding PTO and the type of PTO policy they create for their employees.
+Note: The data in this table isn’t official.
+The FLSA doesn’t contain any obligations to employees regarding PTO and the type of PTO policy they create for their employees.

 Benefit #1: PTO accrual encourages employee retention